ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

      - Coupled UFSATM-MOM6-CICE6-CMEPS
    * - S2SW
      - Coupled UFSATM-MOM6-CICE6-WW3-CMEPS
-   * - DATM
+   * - NG-GODAS
-     - Coupled CDEPS DATM-MOM6-CICE6-CMEPS
+     - Coupled CDEPS-DATM-MOM6-CICE6-CMEPS

 This chapter describes the input and output files needed for executing the model in the various supported configurations.